opensearch-project/documentation-website/_ingest-pipelines/processors/join.md

 `if` | Optional | Specifies to conditionally execute the processor.
 `ignore_failure` | Optional | Specifies to ignore failures for the processor.
 See [Handling pipeline failures]({{site.url}}{{site.baseurl}}/ingest-pipelines/pipeline-failures/).
 `on_failure` | Optional | Specifies to handle failures for the processor.
 See [Handling pipeline failures]({{site.url}}{{site.baseurl}}/ingest-pipelines/pipeline-failures/).
-`tag` | Optional | Identifier for the processor.
+`tag` | Optional | An identifier for the processor.
 Useful for debugging and metrics.

 ## Using the processor